 You can also exchange languages with your Moroccan friends interested in learning your language.
 You can fix a regular time with them for that and try to be generous when they ask about your language to push them to do the same in Moroccan Arabic.

 TV Shows and Films

-To improve quickly your level in Darija, you can watch Moroccan TV channels like 2M TV and AL OULA TV as well as listening to the Moroccan news, watching Moroccan movies and Comedy series on TV or on youtube.
+To improve quickly your level in Darija, you can keep watching Moroccan TV channels, listening to the Moroccan news, watching Moroccan movies and Comedy series.

 If you are a Moroccan Arabic learner, you can share with us your learning experience.